• Skip to primary navigation

 Can steel-cut oats be substituted with rolled oats in granola?

-Technically, yes -but steel-cut oats are tougher and chewier than rolled oats and will take longer to bake.
+Technically, yes, but steel-cut oats are tougher and chewier than rolled oats and will take longer to bake.
 Using rolled oats ensures perfectly crisp and crunchy granola every time.

 More Healthy Breakfast Recipes

-Banana Oatmeal Breakfast Cookies
+Low Calorie Breakfast Cookies

 If you love this recipe, please leave a comment with a five-star rating — or simply hit the five-star button in the recipe card.
-Don't forget to signup for my newsletter.
+Don't forget to signup for my newsletter!

 Greek Yogurt Parfait With Homemade Granola